jlov7/Agent-HQ-Guard/README.md

 ## The Vision

 Agent HQ Guard exists because **autonomous AI development needs governance**, not gatekeeping.
-We're building the tools that let teams:
+This project explores how teams might:

 - ✅ Adopt AI agents with confidence
 - ✅ Maintain financial and security controls
 - ✅ Meet compliance requirements
 - ✅ Build audit trails for the AI era

-This is a **personal R&D passion project** born from the need to keep Universe 2025 agents from scribbling over `main`—but it's designed to scale with the entire industry.
+This is a **personal R&D passion project** born from continuous exploration and experimentation with AI development tools.
+It represents independent research into governance patterns that could help teams safely adopt autonomous agents—shared openly for the community to learn from, adapt, or build upon.

 ## Roadmap